conoro/hugo.conoroneill.net/content/what-excited-me-in-tech-in-2015.md

 One of my daughters got the lowest-level Kindle Fire as a Christmas present.
 The specs are garbage.
 She loves it.
 It does absolutely everything she needs and she hasn't asked to use the iPad Mini once since she got it.

 I seriously doubt I'll ever buy a premium phone on contract again.
 Once One Plus return to removable backs, replaceable batteries and SD card slots, I'll jump to either them or the Wileyfox.
+Apart from the camera, there is practically nothing on my Galaxy S6 that I couldn't do with an S4 or HTC Sensation.
+And they are both more robust and have replaceable batteries and SD card slots.

 # Linux everywhere
 Everywhere.
 This makes me happy.
 I was very surprised my other daughter was more than happy to get an old hand-me-down laptop running Fedora 23.
 As long as it had Chrome, YouTube, Kodi and Minecraft she didn't give a damn what the OS was.
 The OS is irrelevant to all my kids.
 In our house we segue seamlessly from Android to iOS to Windows to OSX to Fedora to Raspbian.
 The only things that matter are the apps and the content.